Introduction

 Installation

-To install the package use following command.
+To install the package use following command (may work well with R version 3.5.1).

 library(devtools)